ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Microsoft Defender ATP | Configured | To provide increased security and meet the requirements of this document.
 Sample Collection | Enabled | Required configuration to enable<br>Deep Analysis on files when required.
 Data storage location | US | As of June 2019, the available Azure data centres to host Windows Defender ATP are located in the US, UK and Europe.
 All data used by Windows Defender ATP is protected at minimum by Advanced Encryption Standard (AES) 256-bit encryption, both at rest and inflight.
 The US has been selected due to policy alignment under the Cloud Act.
-Data Retention Period | 180 Days | Default configuration and suitable for the organisation’s requirements.
+Data Retention Period | 180 Days | Default configuration and suitable for the organisation's requirements.
-Alert Notifications | Send Information, Low, Medium, High to Security team. | Alerts will be sent to agency’s Cyber Intelligence team for action.
+Alert Notifications | Send Information, Low, Medium, High to Security team. | Alerts will be sent to agency's Cyber Intelligence team for action.
 Secure Score Baseline | Windows Defender Antivirus<br>Windows Defender Application Control<br>Windows Defender Exploit Guard<br>Windows Defender Application Guard<br>Windows Defender SmartScreen<br>Windows Defender Firewall<br>Windows Defender Credential Guard<br>Windows Defender Attack Surface Reduction | Meets the requirements of this design
 Administration Roles | Full Administrator:<br>Admin_{agency}-securityadmin | Administrative roles will be segregated as per the ACSC Restricting Administrative Privileges (April 2019) guide.
 Machine Groups | All Clients | Machines will be segregated into groups with automated remediation levels assigned the administrators that monitor these groups.
 Groups will be developed with the Agency and documented in the As-Built-As-Configured documentation.